 as revised by the Faculty Council on March 7, 2013

-The American Bar Association (ABA) requires that every accredited law school “shall require that each student receive substantial instruction in …legal analysis and reasoning, legal research, problem solving, and oral communication … [and] writing in a legal context, including at least … at least one additional rigorous writing experience after the first year.”
-Rule 302 Accompanying Interpretation 302-1 states that “[f]actors to be considered in evaluating the rigor of writing instruction include: the number and nature of writing projects assigned to students; the opportunities a student has to meet with a writing instructor for purposes of individualized assessment of the student’s written products; the number of drafts that a student must produce of any writing project; and the form of assessment used by the writing instructor.”
+The American Bar Association (ABA) requires law schools to “offer a curriculum that requires each student to satisfactorily complete at least…one writing experience in the first year and at least one additional writing experience after the first year, both of which are faculty supervised.”
+Standard 303.
+Accompanying Interpretation 303-2 states that “[f]actors to be considered in evaluating the rigor of a writing experience include the number and nature of writing projects assigned to students, the form and extent of individualized assessment of a student’s written products, and the number of drafts that a student must produce for any writing experience.”

 Prior to graduation, each student must complete a paper of substantial quality with a substantial research component, with a grade of “B” or better.
 A student may satisfy the Advanced Writing Requirement:

 Students are strongly encouraged to either (1) enroll in a seminar that will provide them with an opportunity to satisfy the Advanced Writing Requirement or (2) obtain a full-time professor’s agreement to supervise an Independent Writing project.
 Day students are strongly encouraged to complete the Advanced Writing Requirement during the 2L year.
-Evening students are strongly encouraged to complete the requirement during the 2L or 3L year.
+Evening students are strongly encouraged to complete the requirement during their 3L year.
 Except in extraordinary circumstances, students must complete the requirement no later than the end of the next-to-last semester prior to graduation.
 The option of satisfying the Advanced Writing Requirement through Independent Written Work is not available to students in the last semester of law school.